-When you plug your removable NTFS drives into a Mac, it looks good until you are trying to write to your drive.
+When you plug your removable NTFS drives into a Mac, they look good until you need Mac to write to NTFS drives.
 You notice that you can read the files on the drive, but you can't edit them.
-Nothing happens when you want to save files onto it or remove files out of it.
+Nothing happens when you want to save files onto it.

 Before you convert NTFS to APFS to make the drive compatible with the Mac running macOS 10.15, read this post first.
-This post will tell you why you can't write to NTFS drives on Mac and teach you how to enable NTFS writing on macOS Mojave and earlier as well as macOS Catalina.
+This post will tell you why your Mac cannot write to NTFS drives and teach you how to enable NTFS writing on macOS Catalina and earlier.

 Can I use Windows NTFS drives on macOS 10.15?

-Apple's macOS can read NTFS-formatted drives but can't write to them.
+Yes.
+You can use NTFS drives on macOS Catalina but only with read permission.
+Mac can read NTFS-formatted drives but can't write to them.

-To understand the cross-platform compatibility issue between an NTFS drive and a Mac computer, you should know about file systems.
+To understand the cross-platform incompatibility issue between an NTFS drive and a Mac computer, you should know about file systems.

 A file system is a way of organizing and storing files on drives including internal hard drives, external hard drives, USB flash drives, and memory cards.
 It decides what information is attached to a specific file, like filename, file size, etc. There are a few file systems out there a drive can be formatted into, such as FAT, FAT32, exFAT, NTFS, APFS, etc.

 Windows NTFS (New Technology File System) is the default file system used in Microsoft's Windows 10/8/7/Vista/XP, Windows 2000 and Windows NT operating systems.
 USB flash drives, external hard drives, SD memory cards can be formatted into NTFS too.
-How to Read and write NTFS external hard drives on a Mac is the most usual issue.
+How to Read and write NTFS external hard drives on a Mac is the one of the most asked questions.

 The Mac operating system recognizes the NTFS file system and files in it but doesn't have the ability to write to it.